Burns Night Edinburgh

 The occasion is marked with a dinner known as a Burns Supper, at which guests eat a traditional Scottish meal of haggis neeps and tatties, drink Scotch whisky and recite Burns’ poetry.
-Traditional Scottish dances known as Ceilidhs are also a popular way to spend Burns Night.
+Traditional Scottish dances called Ceilidhs (pronounced kay-lees) are also a popular way to spend Burns Night.

 Events range from organised formal dinners with a Toast Master and Piper to small celebrations hosted at home.

 In Edinburgh, there are many Burns Night celebrations to join.
 They range from special Burns Night meals to full Burns Suppers with entertainment.
 There are also family shows and other events to enjoy.
 Here’s what’s planned for 2017: